In the following guide, I want to show you some of the best strategies to teach listening skills for the IELTS test.

-It is also to check that the student can determine and recognise all the different opinions, attitude and the purpose of all the individual speakers.
+- It is also to check that the student can determine and recognise all the different opinions, attitudes and the purpose of all the individual speakers.

 Guidelines for the Test from the British Council

-Look here and you can see all the guidelines.
+Check the link below and you can see all the guidelines clearly.